stanfordnlp/stanza/_pages/installation_usage.md

 ## Document Processing

-Once the pipeline is loaded, you can simply pass text to the pipeline and get the annotated document.
+Once the pipeline is loaded, you can simply pass the text to the pipeline and get the annotated document.

 ```python
 >>> doc = nlp('Barack Obama was born in Hawaii.')